University of Georgia requires a minimum of 120 semester hours to graduate with a bachelor's degree.

 Students are required to take a computer class to fufill the graduation requirements for UGA.

-Student struggling to choose just one area of study may consider a double major.
-Double majoring may require more work but it can provide an interesting mix of experience that helps students stand out when looking for a job or applying to a graduate program.
+NOTE: Declaring a double major may require more work but it can provide a unique combination of experience that helps students stand out when looking for a job or applying to a graduate program.

 Prospective students can contact the college's Office of Accessibility Services to learn more about any support and accomodations offered.
 These conversations are usually kept confidential and will not be shared with the admissions office if you do not wish to share.

 ✅ UGA has distance learning options for students who are interested in taking classes online.

 ✅ UGA offers some credit for Advanced Placement (AP) classes taken in high school.
 Schools have different requirements for what AP scores they accept, so some students may not receive AP credit.

 ✅ UGA offers an honors program for highly-qualified applicants, but does not offer a Freshman Honors College.

 Students can still look for internships during the summer, or gain work experience with a part-time job.

 The Reserve Officers' Training Corps, which is also commonly known as ROTC, is a leadership program that prepares students to serve in the U.S. Armed Forces after graduation.
 College level ROTC programs prepare students to become officers in the military through physical, academic, and leadership training.
 ROTC programs are part of the college curriculum and usually cover the cost of tuition.

-Each branch of the miltary has its own ROTC program, but not every program is available at every college.
+Each branch of the miltary has its own ROTC program, but not every program is available at every university.
 Possible programs include Army ROTC, Air Force ROTC, and Navy ROTC.